twbs/bootstrap/site/content/docs/5.2/components/carousel.md

 See [WCAG 2.1 Success Criterion 2.2.2 Pause, Stop, Hide](https://www.w3.org/TR/WCAG21/#pause-stop-hide).
 {{< /callout >}}

-Autoplaying carousels automatically pause while hovered with the mouse, and while keyboard focus is inside them.
+Autoplaying carousels automatically pause while hovered with the mouse.
+This behavior can be controlled with the `pause` option.

 In browsers that support the [Page Visibility API](https://www.w3.org/TR/page-visibility/), the carousel will stop cycling when the webpage is not visible to the user (such as when the browser tab is inactive, or when the browser window is minimized).